relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Associated Actions:** actions are what happen when a rule matches a document.
 Currently supported Action Types are:

-    -   **Tagging**: tags documents with the associated rule (happens automatically as part of Rule Evaluation)

     -   **Data Archiving**: triggers deletion of specified documents after the configured retention policy

     -   **Advanced:** execute customer provided Relativity Script

 -   **Email:** generates an email with metadata about alerted documents

 -   **Slack:** generates a Slack message with metadata about alerted documents

     -   **Webhook:** makes a generic API call hosted within Relativity

+- > **NOTE:** The Tagging action type has been deprecated.
+Documents are always tagged automatically with the associated Rule (happens as the final action as part of Rule Evaluation, if a document is tagged then all of the actions on the rule were executed)

 - > **NOTE:** Batching action has been deprecated.
 You can still create a Batch Set manually from any saved search and set it to `auto-run`.

 2 - Customizing and Running a Rule
 -----------------------------------